sammigd/interference/README.md

 This code accompanies the manuscript https://arxiv.org/abs/2504.07305, by Samantha G Dean, Georgia Papadogeorgou, and Laura Forastiere.

 # Overview
-Users can run model_sim.R to recreate the simulated results from the manuscript, or cai_application.R to recreate the application results from the manuscript.
+Users can run model_sim.R and diffusion.sim to recreate the simulated results from the manuscript, or cai_application.R to recreate the application results from the manuscript.

 # Script Directory
 CalcHeterogeneousTrueIE.R